faddaful/pinterest-data-pipeline388/README.md

    - Use SSH to connect to your EC2 instance.
    - Ensure you have the necessary permissions set up for your security groups.
     - create a .pem key file locally in your project folder
-    - Connect to your EC2 instance using ssh
+    - Connect to your EC2 instance using ssh.
+Use root@ec2 if you have root access otherwise use ec2-user@ec2

 ### Setup Kafka on EC2 Instance
 In order to setup Kafka on your ec2 client, you will need MSK cluster and Kafka installed.